Jessica Allain

-Jessica R. Williams or Jessica Allain (born 17 February 1991) is an English actress and model.
+Jessica R. Williams or Jessica Allain (born 17 February 1997) is an English actress and model.
 She starred in the slasher film Thriller (2018).
 Her other films include The Laundromat (2019), Texas Chainsaw Massacre (2022), and Fear (2023).
+She is known for her role on television in the Peacock series The Continental (2023).

 Early life

 Allain is from London.
-She was born to a Barbadian father and a Saint Lucian mother.
+She was born to a Saint Lucian father and a Barbadian mother.
 She attended the Sylvia Young Theatre School.
 She began her career in modeling when she was sixteen.

 Career

-In 2015, Allain made both her television and feature film debuts with small roles in an episode of the Sky One sitcom Yonderland as well as the films Mission: Impossible - Rogue Nation and Eddie the Eagle.
-She also appeared in the music video for "Catch Me If You Can" by Walking on Cars.
+Initially credited as Jessica Williams, she made her television and feature film debut in 2015 with minor roles in an episode of the Sky One sitcom Yonderland and the films Mission: Impossible – Rogue Nation and Eddie the Eagle.
+She also appeared in the "Catch Me If You Can" music video by Walking on Cars.
 Allain landed her first leading role as Lisa Walker in the 2018 slasher film Thriller.
 The following year, she played Simone in Steven Soderbergh's comedy-drama film The Laundromat about the Panama Papers.
 She had a small role in the independent superhero film Archenemy.

 In 2022, Allain played Catherine in the ninth installment of the Texas Chainsaw Massacre franchise on Netflix.
-Allain appeared in the horror film Fear and the miniseries The Continental, a three-part John Wick spin-off set to be released on Peacock and Amazon Prime.
+Allain appeared in the horror film Fear and the miniseries The Continental: From the World of John Wick, a three-part John Wick spin-off released on Peacock and Amazon Prime.